In recent years, going off the grid has become a cultural buzz phrase.

 Our ancestors were truly independent.
-They strived to have their own source of water, food, electricity, gas and other essential goods.
+They endeavored to have their own source of water, food, electricity, gas, and other essential goods.

 Think about it.
-If you were living in a house that generated its own electricity, had a water source nearby, had a means to acquire fuel, heat, food, clothing and other necessities, then you’d surely become independent in every sense of the word.
-Even when SHTF events and the apocalypse came, you’d have a strong propensity to survive!
+If you were living in a house that can generate its own electricity and has a nearby water source in addition to fuel, heat, food, clothing, and other necessities, then you’d surely become independent in every sense of the word.
+Even when SHTF events and the apocalypse comes, you’d have a strong propensity to survive!

-Finding a good source of nearby water is the very first step you should undertake.
+Finding a good source of water is the very first step you should take.
 It is of absolute importance that you should be independent from government or municipal facilities on one of most basic necessities of man.
 The more natural wells and underground orifices in one location, the better.

-At the very least, you should have a reliable source come high winter and during the summer, where water could be limited.
+At the very least, you should have a reliable source for high winter and during the summer, where water is limited.
 Invest in a portable water purifier for you and the entire family.
 Learn how to create a makeshift water filter using common items found in the wild.

-Living off the grid and self sufficiency are both similar and different in meaning.
-For one thing, you can be free of using public utilities (off the grid), but still rely on certain human necessities (self-sufficiency).
+Living off the grid and self-sufficiency are both similar and different – by definition.
+You can refrain from using public utilities (off the grid), but still rely on certain human necessities (self-sufficiency).
 Being independent would mean that you rely on no one for electricity, water, food, shelter, protection, etc.

-Some of you might wonder if self sufficiency also means quitting your 9 to 5.
+Some of you might wonder if self-sufficiency also means quitting your 9 to 5.
 After all, won’t you need money to set it all up?
-What happens then after you start living off the grid?
+What will happen after you start living off the grid?

-Part of the philosophy is understanding that you can truly be the master of your own self.
+Part of the philosophy is to understand that you can truly be the master of your own self.
 Yes, you work hard to earn a living, but the bottom line is that you can and should sustain yourself without the help of any external elements.
 You shouldn’t toil the rest of your life just to meet your basic human needs.
-Off the grid means you will have the time to pursue your interests, hopes and dreams!
+Off the grid means you will have the time to pursue your interests, hopes, and dreams!

 Would you believe it if I told you that you can live for free in this world?

-One of the rules in successfully living off the grid is preventing wastage whenever possible.
+One of the rules to successfully live off the grid is prevent wastage as much as possible.
 Some might even go as far as saying that wasting resources is a crime.
-It makes total sense, because although all the resources you have is free, that doesn’t mean you should waste it.
+It makes total sense because although all the resources you have is free, that doesn’t mean you should waste it.
 Purchase only the items that you need.
 The things that add no value to your life should be avoided.

-It’s not uncommon to find off the grid communities within your neighborhood, city or state.
-Having a community of like-minded individuals can be a boon as you could share skills, resources and whatnot.
-One could be in charge of managing the power supply for the entire group; one could be farming vegetables, and one could be growing livestock.
+It’s not uncommon to find off the grid communities within your neighborhood, city, or state.
+Having a community of like-minded individuals can be a boon because you can share skills, resources, and whatnot.
+Some can be in charge of managing the power supply for the entire group; one will focus on farming vegetables; while someone can grow livestock.

 There are advantages of living off grid in a community.
-A number of off-gridders have a greater chance to successfully sustain themselves as a group as compared to an individual.
+A number of off-gridders have a greater chance of successfully sustaining themselves as a group as compared to an individual.
 There’s an internal barter system in place, with each individual or family having their own skills and interests.

-It’s possible to acquire some much-needed resources with little to no money involved.
+It’s possible to acquire much-needed resources with little to no money involved.
 Our ancestors did this by trading and bartering with one another.
-The concept goes something like this – you offer your talent, skill or any excess resource to those who need it, and they give you something equally beneficial to you in return.
+The concept goes something like this – you offer your talent, skill, or any excess resource to those who need it, and they give you something equally beneficial to you in return.
 Bartering is quick and it doesn’t need to be overly bogged down with details.